jozefg/hi/design.md

 Well we're surely not going to try for all of GHC's Haskell.
 In fact, I don't even want to try for Haskell 98.
-Instead, we'll try to interpret Haskell 98 - modules.
+Instead, we'll try to interpret Haskell 98 - modules + FFI.
 This will greatly simplify type checking an interpretation since we get to see all the code at once.
 It does preclude actually using this for "real world stuff", but I think that's an acceptable loss.